Pneumonia is a breathing (respiratory) condition in which there is an infection of the lung.

-- Take a couple of deep breaths two or three times every hour.
+Take a couple of deep breaths 2 or 3 times every hour.
 Deep breaths will help open up your lungs.

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.